tessamcdonnel/STAT-217-R-Course/chapter2.md

 One of R's built-in data sets is called `mtcars`.
 This data set is already in your workspace so if you type  `mtcars` into your R console, the entire data will come up in the output.

-Sometimes the data can be very long so instead of viewing the entire thing, we can get a jist of the data by typing `head(dataset)` to get the first 6 entries or `tail(dataset)` to get the last 6 entries.
+Sometimes the data can be very long so instead of viewing the entire thing, we can type:

+- `head(dataset)` to get the first 6 entries or
+- `tail(dataset)` to get the last 6 entries.

-If we just want to know the variables in the data set, we can type `names(dataset)` into the console.
+If we want to know the variable (column) names in the data set, we can type `names(dataset)` into the console.

-If we want to know the dimensions of a dataset (ie. how many variables and entries) use the `dim(dataset)` function.
+If we want to know the dimensions of a dataset (ie. how many variables and subjects) use the `dim(dataset)` function.

 *** =instructions
 - Use the `head()` function to get the first 6 entries of the mtcars data set